drasko/uedge/README.md

 > enables Paho MQTT static build and OpenSSL lib finding must be applied.
 >

-Also, note that if dynamic linking is needed, than `paho.mqtt.rust/paho-mqtt-sys/build.rs` should be changed
+Also, note that if dynamic linking is needed, than `paho.mqtt.rust/paho-mqtt-sys/build.rs` should be
 ```
 if cfg!(feature = "ssl") {
   println!("cargo:rustc-link-lib=ssl");